-Lender’s title insurance protects your lending institution against title problems to your property for the life of the loan.
-Lender’s title insurance is a condition of the loan, in order for the lender to loan the money so they are protected.
-The lender’s policy coverage amount is based on the amount of the initial mortgage and decreases over the life of the loan as the balance decreases.
+Lender’s title insurance protects your lender against title problems affecting your property that could cause a loss to your lender for the life of the mortgage.
+Lender’s title insurance is a requirement of the loan, in order for the lender to loan the money needed to purchase real estate.
+A lender’s policy coverage is based on the amount of the initial mortgage amount and decreases over the life of the loan as the balance decreases.
 The lender’s coverage terminates when you pay off the mortgage in full.

 There are two types of owner’s title insurance options: Standard and Enhanced.

 When you refinance your home, you are required to purchase a new lender’s policy.
 Because your prior policy only covered the life of your first loan and you are ending it, you will need a new policy one to cover the life of the new loan.
 You do not need to purchase a new owner’s policy.